Chicago XXXVI: Now

-Chicago XXXVI: Now, sometimes stylized as "NOW" Chicago XXXVI or Now: Chicago XXXVI, is the twenty-fourth studio album, and thirty-sixth overall by Chicago.
-It was written and recorded in 2013–2014, and was released on July 4, 2014.
-Aside from the occasional few new tracks found in the band's many compilation and cover albums, Now is the band's first full album of new compositions since 2006's Chicago XXX, (not including Chicago XXXII: Stone of Sisyphus, which was released in 2008 but recorded in 1993).
+Chicago XXXVI: Now, sometimes stylized as "NOW" Chicago XXXVI or Now: Chicago XXXVI, is the twenty-fourth studio album, and thirty-sixth overall by Chicago, an American rock band.
+It was written and recorded in 2013 and 2014, and released on July 4, 2014.
+Now is the band's first full album of new compositions since 2006's Chicago XXX, not including Chicago XXXII: Stone of Sisyphus, which was released in 2008 but recorded in 1993; and notwithstanding the occasional new tracks released in the band's many compilation and cover albums.

 This album has the first original Chicago credits for veteran musicians Walfredo Reyes, Jr. and Lou Pardini, since joining the band.
+It is also the last album with bassist and vocalist Jason Scheff before his departure in 2016.
+It entered the US Billboard 200 at number 82.

 Production

 The album was produced in a geographically distributed, "just-in-time" fashion.
 Noted by the band's cofounder Robert Lamm as "a very sort of disjointed way to work", Now's production model was largely enabled by a fully mobile system of the band's own design called "The Rig".
 It was recorded primarily in hotels and secondarily in studios along the band's American tour, constructed mostly from each musician's isolated performances between concert dates, and then synchronized via a private Web portal site for final overdubbing by coordinating producer and engineer Hank Linderman.
 The band's songwriting members are each respectively credited as each track's "supervising producer".

-Even throughout the album's year-long development, audio preview clips of each track were progressively released to the public online — some before they were completed by the addition of the band's signature brass section.
-The first preview, "Naked in the Garden of Allah", was released in April 2013, the album was finally made available for preorder in April 2014, and was released July 2014.
+During the album's year-long development, audio preview clips of each track were released to the public online — some before they were completed by the addition of the band's signature brass section.
+The first preview, "Naked in the Garden of Allah", was released in April 2013.
+The album was made available for preorder in April 2014 and released July 2014.